-Form 3 is prepared at least every six months for submission to the United States Trustee as part of the interim report.
+Form 3 is prepared at least annually for submission to the United States Trustee as part of the interim report.
 Most entries on Form 3 can be made from Forms 1 and 2.

 Form 3 is a summary list of pending asset cases.
 This report must list each case that is either expected to be or declared to be an asset case by the trustee, each case in which the trustee has received funds of the estate, and each case in which a no-asset report has not been filed and 60 days have passed since the initial examination of the debtor at the § 341(a) meeting.
-If the TDR or NDR was approved by the United States Trustee, or the case was converted, dismissed, or reassigned, during the current reporting period, the case is to be listed on Form 3 for that reporting period, but omitted from Form 3 for future reporting periods.
+If a TDR was submitted or an NDR was filed, or the case was converted, dismissed, or reassigned, during the current reporting period, the case is to be listed on Form 3 for that reporting period, but omitted from Form 3 for future reporting periods.